graphitemaster/aau/site/content/index.md

 }
 ```

-In general, the approach here is to begin from `size - 1` and count down on each
+The approach here is to begin from `size - 1` and count down on each iteration.
-iteration.
-When the counter reaches zero, the decrement causes the counter to
+When the counter reaches zero, the decrement causes the counter to underflow and
-underflow and wrap around to the max possible value of the unsigned type.
-This
+wrap around to the max possible value of the unsigned type.
+This value is far
-value is far larger than `size`, so the condition `i < size` evaluates false and
+larger than `size`, so the condition `i < size` evaluates false and the loop
-the loop stops.
+stops.

 Languages like Rust chose to make even unsigned underflow a trap representation
 in Debug builds, but specific features like `Range` will let you safely achieve